jvntra/jvntra/README.md

 **Data Scientist | Product Analytics & Experimentation specialist 📊📈 | Ex-Astronomer**

 Combining 5+ years of scientific research with expertise in machine learning, causal inference, and product analytics.
-Skilled in Python, SQL, Tableau, and statistical modeling and machine learning.
+Skilled in Python, SQL, Tableau, statistical modeling and machine learning.
 Experienced in A/B testing, multivariate experimentation, and translating complex datasets into actionable insights for product growth and innovation.

 <!--